 Ngāti Apa trace their descent from Ruatea, captain of the Kurahaupō canoe.
 They are named after Ruatea’s son, Apa-hāpai-taketake, who lived in the Bay of Plenty.
 His descendants moved south over many generations, spending time in the Taupō, Rotoaira and Waimarino districts before reaching lower Rangitīkei.
 During their migrations they intermarried with people from the Whanganui hapū of Ngā Wairiki.
 In the 19th century Ngāti Apa emerged as a distinct tribe.
 Their traditional lands lie between the Mangawhero, Whangaehu, Turakina and Rangitīkei rivers.

 In the 1820s tribal life in the region was disturbed by raids and migrations from further north, from Ngāti Raukawa, Ngāti Tūwharetoa, Ngāti Toarangatira and Taranaki tribes.
-Most of these groups only passed through the coastal areas on their way to the Cook Strait area, but in one bloody encounter in about 1829, Te Rauparaha of Ngāti Toa killed 400 locals at Pūtiki.
+Most of these groups simply passed along the coast on their way to the Cook Strait area, but in one bloody encounter in about 1829, Te Rauparaha of Ngāti Toa killed 400 locals at Pūtiki.
 Groups of Ngāti Tūwharetoa and Ngāti Raukawa remained in the region, in the tribal area of Ngāti Apa.

 Missionaries Henry Williams and Octavius Hadfield gathered signatures to the Treaty of Waitangi at Pūtiki in May 1840.
-The next month an Anglican mission station was established at the locality.
+In June an Anglican mission station was established at the locality.
 The first missioner, John Mason, and his successor from 1843, Richard Taylor, both travelled widely.
-Taylor went as far as inland Pātea, in the northern Rangitīkei River valley.
+Taylor went as far as inland Pātea, in the northern Rangitīkei valley.

 In May 1840 Edward Jerningham Wakefield bought 40,000 acres (16,200 hectares) for the New Zealand Company from 27 chiefs, in exchange for goods worth £700, including muskets, umbrellas and Jews’ harps.
 Settlers arrived from February 1841.

 Uncertainty marked the first seven years of the Whanganui settlement, with many Māori disputing the terms of the sale.
-Māori also disagreed with one another about who had mana (traditional authority) over the town of Whanganui.
+Māori also disagreed with one another about who had mana (traditional authority) over the new town.

 In late 1846 fear of attack by upper river Māori led to the garrisoning of Whanganui by soldiers of the 58th (Rutlandshire) Regiment.
 The upriver leader Te Mamaku had said he would protect the town, but opposed the presence of soldiers.